Abhinaenae/Blockchain-Implementation/README.md

 - **Structure**: A sequential chain where each block is linked to its predecessor.
 - **Functionality**: Allows adding new blocks, ensuring the integrity of the entire chain through cryptographic hashing and consensus mechanisms.

+### 3. Proof of Work

+Proof of work is a mechanism used by blockchain networks to validate transactions and add new blocks to the chain.
+It requires miners (network nodes) to solve complex computational puzzles by repeatedly guessing values until they find a solution that meets specific criteria.
+The first miner to solve the puzzle and broadcast the valid solution to the network is rewarded with cryptocurrency.
+This process ensures the security and integrity of the blockchain by making it computationally expensive to tamper with the ledger.

+- **Time to solve**: Increasing the number of bits of the target exponentially increases how long it takes to solve the puzzle.
+I.e. Setting the target bits to 16 takes a few seconds, but, setting it to 24 takes a few minutes.

 ## Objectives

 This project serves to: